-Leah Bowden completed a seven year tenure with UC San Diego’s resident percussion ensemble, red fish blue fish (2010-2017).
-During this time, she shared the stage with Eighth Blackbird, Bang on a Can All Stars, International Contemporary Ensemble (ICE), the Dalai Lama and many others.
-While at UC San Diego, she also collaborated with composers, improvisors and scholars from around the world to produce and premier an extensive list of chamber works and interdisciplinary projects.
+Leah was a percussionist with UC San Diego’s resident percussion ensemble red fish blue fish from 2010 through 2017.
+Directed by Steven Schick, they shared the stage with Eighth Blackbird, Bang on a Can All Stars, International Contemporary Ensemble (ICE), the Dalai Lama and many others both nationally and internationally.
+While at UC San Diego, she collaborated with composers, improvisers and scholars from around the world to produce and premier an extensive list of chamber works and interdisciplinary projects.